Course 5

 At the end of course 5, students should be able to:

-• develop and articulate a clear personal philosophy of how you will contribute to your community
+• develop and articulate a clear personal philosophy of how you will contribute to your community (primarily in Option 2).

 • engage in genuine stakeholder engagement.